 Applying for a replacement V5C as a seller

 Selling a car without V5?
 If you're looking to sell a car without a V5C we can highly recommend obtaining a replacement document as it can prove difficult to sell a car without the registration documents and can deter potential buyers.

 Prospective buyers will expect you to have the vehicle documents and vehicle history in order, and having those in place ahead of time will certainly help you obtain a quicker and easier sale.
 So if you need a new logbook, the most straightforward solution is to apply for a replacement V5C while the vehicle is still in your possession, assuming you had a valid certificate at some point in your ownership, even if you've now lost it.
 The easiest way to do this is to apply by phone using this link.

 If you apply this way, you should receive a new V5C within five days.
 You can also apply by post, but the new certificate can take up to six weeks to arrive if you choose this option.
 Whichever method you choose, you’ll have to pay £25 for the replacement log book.

 How to get a new certificate as a buyer

-To find out more about other documents it may be useful to have to hand if you’re looking to sell, continue reading our guides below.
-Or simply enter your reg below and find out how much you could sell your car for!
+To find out more about other documents it may be useful to have to hand if you’re looking to sell, continue reading our guides.
+Or simply enter your vehicle registration number and find out how much you could sell your car for!